How can I obtain copies of the URCAD application and mentor statement of support?

 I am confident of the value and quality of my research, but I lack experience in giving oral presentations or poster sessions.
 What should I do?

 All students selected to participate in URCAD are offered assistance in the form of a preparatory workshop on poster or oral presentation delivered by a member of the URCAD committee.
 Also, you may view streaming video of Dr. Steve Miller's workshop on effective poster preparation and of Dr. Tim Topoleski's workshop on good oral presentations.
-You can also download oral presentation tips and poster presentation tips.

 How much flexibility is there in the submission deadline?